YehudaGN/Desert-Runner/README.md

 ![js_wireframe](https://user-images.githubusercontent.com/84539591/129268515-51c80aeb-0f6a-4e01-bd8c-9d1f13298370.png)

-4. Implementation Timeline
+<h1>4.
+Implementation Timeline</h1>

-Friday Afternoon & Weekend - I will have a clear plan on what I need to do and how to implement my ideas
+Friday Afternoon & Weekend  8/15/21 -- I will have a clear plan on what I need to do and how to implement my ideas

-Monday - I will have a framework up and running.
+Monday - 8/16/21 - I will have a framework up and running.

-Tuesday - I will have a working skeleton with proper game logic.
+Tuesday - 8/17/21 - I will have a working skeleton with proper game logic.

-Wednesday - I will have added functionality to choosing characters as well as done some css to display the page nicely
+Wednesday - 8/18/21 - I will have added functionality to choosing characters as well as done some css to display the page nicely

-Thursday Morning - The final polishing will be done.
+Thursday Morning - 8/19/21 - The final polishing will be done.

+<h1>5.
+Technologies</h1>

+I plan on using canvas with no additional API's